phonegap/phonegap-docs/docs/2-tutorials/3-stockpile/stockpile-app/01-project-overview.html.md

 ## Project Structure

 Before moving on, below is a quick overview of the project structure you should see.
-This will be similar for each of the PhoneGap templats, and is a combination of the [vue-pwa-webpack template](https://github.com/vuejs-templates/pwa) and a PhoneGap CLI created project.
+This will be similar for each of the PhoneGap templates, and is a combination of the [vue-pwa-webpack template](https://github.com/vuejs-templates/pwa) and a PhoneGap CLI created project.

 A quick note about the contents of each asset is noted in the comments, but you can also refer to the [Vue Webpack template project docs](https://github.com/vuejs-templates/webpack/blob/develop/docs/structure.md) for specific details.